Tissue paper: Applications

-Hygienic tissue paper
+Hygienic tissue paper (Toilet Paper)

 Hygienic tissue paper is commonly for personal use as facial tissue (paper handkerchiefs), napkins, bathroom tissue and household towels.
 Paper has been used for hygiene purposes for centuries, but tissue paper as we know it today was not produced in the United States before the mid-1940s.
 In Western Europe large scale industrial production started in the beginning of the 1960s.

 Facial tissues

 Facial tissue (paper handkerchiefs) refers to a class of soft, absorbent, disposable paper that is suitable for use on the face.
 The term is commonly used to refer to the type of facial tissue, usually sold in boxes, that is designed to facilitate the expulsion of nasal mucus although it may refer to other types of facial tissues including napkins and wipes.

 The first tissue handkerchiefs were introduced in the 1920s.
 They have been refined over the years, especially for softness and strength, but their basic design has remained constant.
 Today each person in Western Europe uses about 200 tissue handkerchiefs a year, with a variety of 'alternative' functions including the treatment of minor wounds, the cleaning of face and hands and the cleaning of spectacles.

 The importance of the paper tissue on minimising the spread of an infection has been highlighted in light of fears over a swine flu epidemic.
 In the UK, for example, the Government ran a campaign called "Catch it, Bin it, Kill it", which encouraged people to cover their mouth with a paper tissue when coughing or sneezing.

 Pressure on use of tissue papers has grown in the wake of improved hygiene concerns in response to the coronavirus pandemic.